With the coronavirus spreading, my son quickly packed up his college dorm room and we hit the open road without a plan

 We walked around the property which has a lovely pool and horseback riding onsite, as well as nearby hiking and rafting.
 While not a five-star resort, I think it’s well priced given the setting and amenities, certainly compared with many ranch resorts in Colorado, which are very expensive.
 The dining room has gorgeous views of the Colorado River and cliffs.

 The boys were stirring so we discussed breakfast.
-The hotel had a buffet that looked quite nice and was only $11.99, but buffet + contagious virus seemed unwise, so we packed up and left to get breakfast in town.
+The hotel had a buffet that looked quite nice and was only $11.99, but a buffet + highly contagious virus seemed unwise, so we decided to get breakfast in town.
 I had heard that Giliberto’s on the main street of Moab had excellent breakfast burritos.

-Also, I appreciate good coffee and Moab has it.
-Moab Coffee Roasters and Moab Garage Co. are next to each other on Main Street and this tester can give a thumbs up to both.
-Moab Garage also has their own kombucha and interesting food options.
+Also, my husband and I appreciate good coffee and Moab has it.
+Moab Coffee Roasters and Moab Garage Co. are next to each other on Main Street, and this tester can give a thumbs up to both.
+Moab Garage also has its own kombucha and interesting food options.